omegaui/omegaide/README.md

 ![](/images/instant-mode.png)

-You can program not only Java but also other programming languages.
+You can program not only in Java but also in other programming languages.

 Using the Universal Feature of Omega IDE.